ncahill89/fpemlocal/vignettes/all_women.md

 ## <a name="plot"></a>

 ## 3\.
-Plot the point estimates against the survey data
+Plot the point estimates and the survey data

 FPEMlocal also includes a function named `plot_fp_c` to plot the calculated point estimates against the survey data.
 The arguments to